-While it may be tempting to go splurge on yourself, there’s definitely better ways you can use your tax refund.
+While it may be tempting to go splurge on yourself, there are definitely better ways you can use your tax refund.
 Canadians are generally very responsible when it comes to spending that extra money.
 In fact, almost 36% plan to use their refund to pay down or pay off an outstanding debt.
 32% of Canadians intend on keeping the refunded money as savings, for a rainy day, and 16% will spend a portion of the refund and say that they plan on investing the rest.

 Whatever way you choose to go about it, you should always try to make the most out of our tax refund – use it where it will give you the most benefit.

 1. Learn a New Skill

-We’ve all heard the phrase ‘learning never stops’ and have at some point or other committed to pursuing it.
-Whether it’s a taking up a short-term course or a semester long class, learning aids personal development, which can lead to bigger and better opportunities.
-Why not put your tax refund towards learning something new this year?
-There’s a wealth of options out there, from traditional in-class short term courses to a mind-boggling range of online classes you can attend and learn more about practically any subject matter out there.
-And, with changes to the tuition credit, you may even get money back next year for improving your skills!
+There is a wealth of options out there, from traditional in-class short term courses to a mind-boggling range of online classes you can attend and learn more about practically any subject matter out there, plus. with the changes made to the tuition credit, you may even get money back next year for improving your skills!